-And remember: offering a prohibited, restricted, or potentially infringing item for free (rather than to sell) won't get you off the hook for potential liability.
+And remember: offering a prohibited, restricted, or potentially infringing item for free (rather than for sale) protect you from potential liability.
 This policy applies to both sellers and buyers.

 For a satisfying and fun experience on eBay, we're helping sellers list their items in the most effective ways possible.
 As general rules, sellers have to:

 Select a category that matches the item for sale.

 Provide a clear, honest, and accurate description about the item.

 Avoid tactics like keyword spamming because they make it hard for people to find what they're looking for.